NataliaKalinina13/tg_bot_sentiment_analyzer/README.md

 Let’s have a look at the algorithm of sentiment-analyzer implemented as a telegram-bot.
 ![sentiment-analyzer algorithm](https://github.com/NataliaKalinina13/tg_bot_sentiment_analyzer/assets/85068191/0fbc7207-d473-4d6b-8a74-03e2ecb78abf)

 And this is the result!
 In the future I’ll improve and test new models, but now that’s it))
 <img width="598" alt="Pasted Graphic" src="https://github.com/NataliaKalinina13/tg_bot_sentiment_analyzer/assets/85068191/69851699-4beb-4815-ae5b-0b2bcc8703ef">

-You need to install requirements and download model weights for sentiment analysis (https://storage.b-labs.pro/models/fasttext-social-network-model.bin)
+Don't forget to install requirements and download model weights for sentiment analysis (https://storage.b-labs.pro/models/fasttext-social-network-model.bin)

 FastTextSocialNetworkModel.MODEL_PATH = '/<some_folders>/fasttext-social-network-model.bin' model = FastTextSocialNetworkModel(tokenizer=tokenizer)